firstdraft/guides/fundamental-classes.md

 10.0 / 3
 10 / 3.0
-rand       # Produces a random number between 0
+rand       # rand without any arguments produces a random
-           #   and 1; useful for probabilities
+           #   number between 0 and 1; useful for probabilities
 ```

 I won't say too much more about `Float`s for now, since they are mostly the same as `Fixnum`s.
 Use them as needed, but I try to default to integers.